Australian Conservation Foundation: The Climate Reality Project

 The Climate Reality Project Australia, formed in 2006, ran in partnership with the Australian Conservation Foundation (ACF) until 2016.
 Since December 2016, it is hosted by the Melbourne Sustainability Society Institute.
 Founded by former US vice president Al Gore, the project has been successful in ensuring that one in 60 Australians have seen a presentation on the harmful effects of climate change and how they can work towards grassroots, worldwide solutions.

 Protecting the Great Barrier Reef

-Since its formation, ACF has protected the reef from oil drilling, limestone mining, overfishing and trawling.
+Since its formation, ACF has protected the Great Barrier Reef from oil drilling, limestone mining, overfishing and trawling.
 In 1969, ACF kickstarted a Royal Commission which led to a ban on oil drilling on the reef.
 Six years later, after a national campaign by ACF and other community groups, the Australian government declared the Great Barrier Reef a national marine park.
 In the 1980s, the ACF community campaigned for the Reef's World Heritage listing – and won.
 In the early 2000s, one of ACF's greatest successes was in influencing the expansion of the Great Barrier Reef Marine Park.
 Over 3,500 submissions from ACF supporters to the Marine Park Authority saw environmentally protected areas of the reef increase from five per cent to one third of its expanse.
+More recently, ACF has sought to protect the reef through climate litigation, exemplified by their case against Woodside Energy regarding the Scarborough gas project, which aimed to address the potential climate impacts on the reef.